 - Failure to follow parking instructions from Car Park Attendants and Security Officers

 - Failure to park in or wholly within a marked bay

-Persons who breach these Regulations may be given a penalty charge notice (PCN) of £50, or £75 for a serious offence.
+Persons who breach these Regulations may be given a penalty charge notice (PCN) sum of £25, or £50 for a serious offence.
 The PCN must be paid within twenty working days from the date of the PCN being issued.
-A discount of £25, however, is given on PCNs paid within ten working days of the PCN being issued.
+A discount of £10, however, is given on PCNs paid within ten working days of the PCN being issued.
 Holders of

 parking permits who park vehicles in spaces reserved and marked for the use of disabled persons may have

 their permits summarily withdrawn at the discretion of the Director of Estates and Facilities.
 In such